Tolgay Arslan

-Born in Germany, he has Turkish ancestry.
-He represented both Germany and Turkey internationally at youth level.
+He has represented both Germany and Turkey internationally at youth level.

 Club career

 Early career

-Arslan was born and raised in Germany, in Paderborn, to Turkish parents from Çorum; his father, a real estate agent, moved to Germany when he was 11 years old.
+Arslan was born and raised in Germany, in Paderborn, to Turkish parents from Çorum; his father Erhan Arslan, a real estate agent, moved to Germany when he was 11 years old.
 He began playing football at the age of six, when his father brought him along to watch Grün-Weiß Paderborn play.
 Arslan began his career with the local club.
 Patterning his game around Zinedine Zidane and Gheorghe Hagi, Arslan earned a move to Borussia Dortmund in 2003.
 After several years in Dortmund's youth team, Arslan moved to Hamburger SV.

 Hamburger SV

 Arslan moved to Hamburger SV on a free transfer in 2009.
 He made his debut on 23 September 2009, coming in the 70th minute as a substitute for Marcus Berg in the second round of the DFB-Pokal against Osnabrück.
 Hamburg managed a 3–3 draw, but went on to lose 5–7 following a penalty shootout.
 Arslan made his league debut on 17 October 2009 in a 0–0 draw against Bayer Leverkusen.

 He moved on loan to Alemannia Aachen for the 2010–11 season and scored his first goal for the club in the fifth week of the 2.
 Bundesliga in a 3–1 win against FSV Frankfurt.